scarletcafe/TASauria/documentation/source/http-ws-api/joypad-commands.md

 This may be the user's own input via their controller or the virtual pad, or it may be inputs read from a movie if one is playing.

+The system ID and board type are included in this payload to help interpret the input values returned.

 If no core is loaded the `state` will be an empty object `{}`.

 This is equivalent to the Lua `joypad.get()`.